stav-bentov/Robot-Cleaner/README.md

 ## Simulation Goals
 The robot's primary objective is to clean as much dirt as possible while ensuring it returns to the docking station before the battery runs out.
 The algorithm balances between cleaning efficiency and battery conservation, using the robot's internal map of the house to improve navigation and cleaning routes.

-## Simulation Goals
-The simulation is run by dynamically loading house files and algorithm .so files, and creating threads to run multiple simulations in parallel.
-Semaphores are used to ensure smooth operation when accessing shared resources across threads.

 ## Compilation and Building
 To compile and build the project, follow these steps:

 ```